tigerfarm/notifyweb/README.md

 $ cd notifyweb/
 ````

-Or, download the ZIP into a working directory.
+Or, download the ZIP into a working directory, and unzip it.
 ````
 cd /Users/<user>/Projects/
 $ mkdir notifyweb